ikteng/Age-and-Gender-Predictor/README.md

     Images are resized to 128×128 pixels.
 The training images are augmented with random horizontal flips to improve generalization.
 All images are normalized using the ImageNet mean and standard deviation.

 4. Model Architecture
-    A ResNet18 model from torchvision.models is used with pre-trained weights.
+    A Resnet model from torchvision.models is used with pre-trained weights.
 The final fully connected layer (fc) is replaced with a new layer outputting two values corresponding to the two gender classes.The model is trained using weighted cross-entropy loss to handle potential class imbalance.

 5. Training
     The model is trained for 20 epochs with the Adam optimizer and a learning rate scheduler (reducing LR every 3 epochs).